RayWolters/2AMC15-2023-DIC/README.md

 ## Agents

 Within the `agents` directory you can find all the agents.
-This agents can be called within train.py or evaluate.py with multiple parameters (alpha, epsilon, gamma, ddqn).
+These agents can be called within train.py or evaluate.py with multiple parameters (alpha, epsilon, gamma, ddqn).
 All parameters are self-explanatory except for ddqn, this parameters decides whether to use Double DQN to compute the target q-values.

 Within the files of the agents themselves one can also choose to change parameters, such as hidden dimensions and kernel sizes for the CNNs; batch size and memory size for the experience replay buffer.